Text by Germano Celant

 Publisher: David Zwirner Books

 Designer: David Chickey

 Printer: VeronaLibri, Verona

 Dimensions: 9 ½ × 12 in | 24.1 × 30.5 cm

 Retail: $75 | £60 | €70 | $550 HKD

-As a pioneer of the so-called “Light and Space” movement that flourished in Southern California in the 1960s and 1970s, Doug Wheeler’s prolific and ground-breaking body of work encompasses drawing, painting, and installations that are characterized by a singular experimentation with the perception and experience of space, volume, and light.
+Doug Wheeler’s prolific and groundbreaking body of work encompasses drawing, painting, and installations that are characterized by a singular experimentation with the perception and experience of light, space, and sound.
 Raised in the high desert of Arizona, Wheeler began his career as a painter in the early 1960s while studying at the Chouinard Art Institute (now the California Institute of the Arts) in Los Angeles.
-According to critic and curator John Coplans, Wheeler’s “primary aim as [an artist] is to reshape or change the spectator’s perception of the seen world.
-In short, [his] medium is not light or new materials or technology, but perception.”1

 Germano Celant, renowned art historian and theoretician, is internationally acknowledged for his theories on Arte Povera.
 He is also the author of more than one hundred publications and curator of numerous exhibitions for museums and institutions worldwide.
 He is currently the artistic and scientific superintendent of Fondazione Prada, Milan and Venice, and the curator of both Fondazione Aldo Rossi, Milan, and Fondazione Emilio e Annabianca Vedova, Venice.